sumimakito/ReinaDownloader/README.md

 new Thread(task).start();
 ```

-*If you had already TERMINATED the task, nothing will happen when resuming.*
+*If you had already TERMINATED the task, downloading will start from scratch.*

 ##### Terminate